How to own an abandoned house

 Visitor Question: If you can't afford an abandoned house and it's an eye sore to the block how can you purchase the house or assume ownership?

-for more detail.
-As we point out there, sometimes the first challenge in dealing with an abandoned house is finding the owner.
-Even after finding the owner, dealing with that person may be problem-filled, as something negative is happening to them of they wouldn't have left the house untended.
+Now suppose for a moment that your letter to the property owner of record does not bring a friendly phone call the next day.
+As we point out on our page about abandoned homes, sometimes the first challenge in dealing with an abandoned house is finding the owner.
+Even after finding the owner, dealing with that person may be problem-filled, as something negative is happening to them or they wouldn't have left the house untended.

 Find out which housing codes or existing property codes, if any, your city has adopted.
 This is a law that is different from a building code pertaining to new construction.
 Instead this type of law is about maintenance of housing.
-A number of smaller cities won't have taken the step of adopting this type of code, but you should check.
+A number of smaller cities don't take the step of adopting this type of code, but you should check.

 The code or law itself will then spell out the steps that must be taken for the property owner to be cited in court, and then escalating steps that might lead to the property being condemned.